RH3421/Project-4/README.md

 Our diagnostic support tool achieved 98% recall.

 ## Conclusions
-Given recent events, including a global pandemic that frequently resulted in pneumonia for those affected and overwhelmed healthcare resources, having a diagnostic support tool to accelerate diagnosis without adding strain to hospital staff is of enormous value.
-Our diagnostic support tool accurately identifies pediatric pneumonia 98% of the time.
-However, it appears that our high recall rate is in part due to over-diagnosing, as there are some false positives, and very few true negatives with accuracy being a respectable 71%.
+Utilization of a diagnostic support tool to accelerate identification of pediatric pneumonia without adding strain to hospital staff is of enormous value.
+This diagnostic support tool identifies pediatric pneumonia with high performance.
+This diagnostic support tool could be particularly valuable in underserved communities around the world where pediatric radiologists are scarce.

 ## Future Considerations
-With more time and a larger dataset we believe our diagnostic support tool can be further improved and may be applicable for evaluation of adult chest xrays.
-We also plan to refine future iterations of our model to accurately differentiate between bacterial and viral pneumonia.
-Additionally, incorporation clinical data, such vital signs and blood lab tests, should further improve our diagnostic support tool.
+With additional resources and data this diagnostic support tool can be further improved and may be applicable for evaluation of adult chest xrays.
+Additionally, incorporation of clinical data, such as vitals signs and blood lab tests, should further improve the performance of this diagnostic support tool.

 ## For More Information
 View the full model via the [Jupyter Notebook](https://github.com/RH3421/Project-4/blob/main/Main_Notebook.ipynb).